 Section 8 – Establishment, Duration and Termination of Committees

 8.1.1 Upon determining the need for a committee, the Board of Directors will publish, typically in Wheaten Wags, the mandate of the proposed committee.
 The Board of Directors will invite volunteers from the membership to join the committee.

-8.1.2 Any member of the Association is eligible to join a committee at any time by written notification to the Secretary with a copy to the Committee Chairperson.
+8.1.2 Any member of the Association is eligible to join a committee at any time by written or emailed notification to the Secretary with a copy to the Committee Chairperson.

 8.2 Committee Chairperson:

 8.2.1 The Board of Directors shall direct each committee to select a chairperson in a democratic manner.
 An interested board member will be assigned to oversee each Committee.

 8.2.2 The chairperson is responsible for reporting on the progress of the committee to the Board of Directors and to the membership (through regular committee reports published in each issue of Wheaten Wags).

 8.2.3 The Chairperson may appoint a co-chair to assist.

 8.3.1 Committees will be in effect until their mandate is completed.